-Commercially available Virginia type peanut varieties include Bailey, CHAMPS, Gregory, NC-V 11, Perry, Phillips, Sugg, and Titan.
-These varieties were developed by the North Carolina State University and Virginia Tech breeding programs and through the PVQE program.
+Commercially available Virginia type peanut varieties include Bailey, Sullivan, Wynne, Sugg, and Titan.
+From these, Sullivan and Wynne are the most recent releases.
+CHAMPS, Gregory, and NC-V 11 are still grown on reduced acreage in Virginia and Carolinas.
+The other cultivars included in this guide are obsolete or grown on very limited acreage.
+These varieties were developed by the North Carolina State University and Virginia Tech breeding programs and released through the PVQE program.
 In general, these varieties have high yields, and big pod and kernel size.
-The most recent ones, Bailey and Sugg, have improved disease resistance, in particular early leaf spot, TSWV, CBR, and Sclerotinia blight (SB) resistance.
+The most recent ones, Sullivan, Wynne, Bailey and Sugg, have improved disease resistance, in particular early leaf spot, TSWV, CBR, and Sclerotinia blight (SB) resistance.
 CHAMPS is the earliest with only 135 days after planting (DAP) and Perry the latest with 165 DAP required to reach maturity.
-None of those varieties have however high oleic acid (O) characteristic; a high oleic to linoleic acid (O:L) ratio extends shelf life of the peanuts.
-New varieties with high O and O:L are currently being developed by the NCSU.
-Titan is a new release variety with a high content of super extra large kernels, but it requires irrigation to yield.
+Sullivan and Wynne have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.

 Other Virginia market type varieties developed by breeding programs in Georgia and Florida are Florida Fancy, Georgia 05E, and Georgia 08V.
-In general, they have high yields, high O:L ratio, and good disease resistance, but require more DAP to mature in Virginia.
+In general, they have high yields, high oleic fatty acid trait, and good disease resistance, but require more DAP to mature in Virginia.

-Finally, runner type varieties, such as AP4, Georgia 03L, and Florida 07, could be grown in Virginia.
-The runner type varieties are resistant to diseases and have high O:L ratio, but have much smaller pods and kernels than Virginia type and require many DAP to mature, for which they may be more prone to early freeze than Virginia varieties.
+Finally, runner type varieties, such as Georgia 09B, Georgia 06G, and Florida 07, could be grown in Virginia; from these only Georgia 09B and Florida 07 have the high oleic fatty acid trait.
+In general, the runner type varieties are resistant to diseases and many of them have the high oleic fatty acid trait, but have much smaller pods and kernels than the Virginia type cultivars and require many DAP to mature, for which they may be more prone to early freeze than Virginia varieties.

-Tables 3a, 3b and 3c present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing six two locations in Virginia North Carolina, and South Carolina.
+Tables 3, 4a and 4b present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing six two locations in Virginia North Carolina, and South Carolina.
 At all locations tables report data from Dig I (approximately September 15) and Dig II (the first week in October).
 Through examining yield and grade factors at different digging dates, maturity requirements of each variety can be assessed.

 Table 3a.
-Agronomic Performance of Commercially Available Peanut Varieties; Across All Locations - Dig I & II - 5 Year Average, 2007-2011.
+Agronomic Performance of Commercially Available Peanut Varieties; Across All Locations - Digs I & II - 5 Year Average, 2009-2013.